 Save special meals for countries like France and Japan and instead spend your time in Chiang Mai eating some of the best street food in the world.

 Although there are many reasons to travel to Thailand, food was our top motivation for spending a month in Chiang Mai.
 This is a city where food takes center stage and tempting aromas drift through the air.
 During our month long Chiang Mai food tour, we found the best food with our noses instead of from a Chiang Mai food blog or guidebook.

 We traversed the city with a Chiang Mai map and ate it all in this Northern Thai foodie paradise.
 Along the way, we ate a wonderful sampling of the best food to eat in Chiang Mai.
 To say we never went hungry is an understatement!

-Roll up your sleeves and grab your spoon, the Thai eating utensil of choice, as we share the ‘musts’ on what to eat and drink in Chiang Mai.
+Roll up your sleeves and grab your spoon, the Thai eating utensil of choice, as we share the ‘musts’ on what to eat in Chiang Mai.

 If you only have one meal in Chiang Mai, it should be Khao Soi.
 If you only have two meals, then you should eat Khao Soi again.
-Hopefully, you have at least three meals because Chiang Mai has three ‘not to miss’ spots to eat Khao Soi.
+Hopefully, you have at least four meals because Chiang Mai has four ‘not to miss’ spots to eat Khao Soi.

 Khao Soi Lam Duan is located at 352/22 Thanon Charoenrat, Chiang Mai, Thailand.